geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- Add error handling
-  - In C# code
-  - Decide on approach and implement error handling / validation for the 3rd-party API
-  - Add more information logging messages
 - Add unit tests
 - Check Lighthouse for accessibility score (508 compliance)
 - Figure out how to change injected repository service based on environment